Milnor fibre boundary of a non-isolated surface singularity: Preparations for the Main Algorithm

 Fix a non--arrowhead vertex $v$ of $\gc$ with weights $(m;n,\nu)$ and $[g]$.
-Then $v$ determines a `star' in $\gc$, which intuitively keeps track of all the edges adjacent to $v$ along with their decorations and the weights $(k;l,\nu)$ of the vertex at the other end of the edges, but disregards the type of these vertices.
+Then $v$ determines a {\it star} in $\gc$, which keeps track of all the edges adjacent to $v$ along with their decorations and the weights $(k;l,\nu)$ of the vertices at the other end of the edges, but disregards the type of these vertices.
 The aim is to unify the different cases represented by loops and edges connecting non--arrowheads or arrowheads.
-In order to define it precisely, we start as follows.